intel-iot-devkit/smart-video-workshop/optimization-tools-and-techniques/README.md

 	./tutorial1 -i $SV/object-detection/models/cars_1920x1080.h264 -m $SV/object-detection/models/model_downloader/object_detection/common/mobilenet-ssd/caffe/FP32/mobilenet-ssd.xml -d MYRIAD

-### 3. Use the right data type for your target HW and accuracy needs
+### 3. Use the right data type for your target harware and accuracy needs
-In this section, we will consider example of GPU for which FP16 operations are more optimized as compared to FP32 operations.
+In this section, we will consider example of GPU for which FP16 operations are better optimized than FP32 operations.
 We will run the object detection example with SSD models with data types FP16 and FP32 and observe the performance difference.

 	./tutorial1 -i $SV/object-detection/models/cars_1920x1080.h264 -m $SV/object-detection/models/model_downloader/object_detection/models/GoogleNet/SSD_GoogleNetV2.xml -d GPU

 	./tutorial1 -i $SV/object-detection/models/cars_1920x1080.h264 -m $SV/object-detection/models/model_downloader/object_detection//models/GoogleNet/SSD_GoogleNetV2.xml -d GPU

-From the performance numbers, it’s clear that we got much better performance for FP16 models.
+From the performance numbers, it is clear that we got better performance for FP16 models.

 ### 4. Use async
 Async API can improve overall frame rate of the application.
-While accelerator is busy with the inference, the application can continue doing ecoding, decoding or post inferefernce data processing on the host.
+While accelerator is busy with the inference, the application can continue performing ecoding, decoding or post inference data processing on the host.
 For this section we will use the object_detection_demo_ssd_async sample.
-This sample keeps two parallel infer requests and while the current is processed, the input frame for the next is being captured.
-This essentially hides the latency of capturing, so that the overall framerate is rather determined by the MAXIMUM(detection time, input capturing time) and not the SUM(detection time, input capturing time).
+This sample keeps two parallel inference requests and while the current is processed, the input frame for the next is being captured.
+This essentially hides the latency of capturing, so that the overall framerate is determined by the MAXIMUM(detection time, input capturing time) and not the SUM(detection time, input capturing time).
 #### a) Navigate to the object_detection_demo_ssd_async sample build directory

     cd /opt/intel/computer_vision_sdk/deployment_tools/inference_engine/samples/build/intel64/Release